laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 -Use general DHIS SDK for everything.
 -Follow the MVP (Model View Presenter) architecture.
--Use Dagger to inject dependencies of SDK elements.
+-Use Dagger to inject dependencies of SDK elements and make different Modules and Components for Dashboard/ Interpretations.
 -Remove Butter knife code
 -Re- use UI components and add new ones to the SDK
 -Seperate Views, Presenters and Impl for every Fragment / Activity